Ngātīmoti: Education

 Ngatimoti School is a co-educational state primary school for Year 1 to 8 students, with a roll of The school opened on 17 August 1868.
+Pokororo School (opened 1883) merged into Ngatimoti School in 1938.
+Orinoco School (opened 1894) closed in 1956 with its students moving to Ngatimoti School.

 St James Church

 St James is an Anglican church which was erected in 1884.
 The building is constructed of tōtara and rimu.